 The WSC may remand a SAR if it determines the content of the SAR is deficient.
 If the SAR is deemed deficient, the WSC shall specify the deficiency identified in the SAR and suggest potential remedies as part of its remand.
 WECC staff will make reasonable efforts to assist the SAR author in addressing the deficiencies identified by the WSC.

-The SAR author shall have 30 days from the date of remand or until the 60th day following submittal of the SAR, whichever is longer, to remedy each deficiency identified in the remand, or withdraw the SAR.
+The SAR author shall have 30 days from the date of remand or until the sixtieth day following submittal of the SAR, whichever is longer, to remedy each deficiency identified in the remand, or withdraw the SAR.

 If the deficiencies are remedied, WECC staff will resubmit the SAR to the WSC for disposition.
 If the deficiencies are not remedied within the allotted period: 1) the SAR will be deemed incomplete, 2) no further developmental action will be taken on the SAR, and 3) the SAR will be archived.
 The SAR author may submit a new SAR without prejudice based on the same or similar fact pattern.